 Partially complies

 Does not comply

-4.3 The University provides the Facult human resources. y/School/Department with adequate
+4.3 The University provides the I human resources.
+Faculty/School/Departi ment with adequate

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

-4.4 The University ensures that the Fac reasonable degree of autonomy for its professional programmes as def development and administration of
+4.4 The University ensures that the reasonable degree of autonomits professional programmes a my for development a nd administration of

 Exceeds compliance

 Complies

 Partially complies

 Does not comply

-C. Comments and information provi ded by the School
+C. Comments and information provided by the Sch ool